List of television series canceled before airing an episode: U

 This series would've focused on the 2025 North Carolina Tar Heels football team under first-year college head coach and multi-time Super Bowl champion Bill Belichick, most notable for his role as head coach of the New England Patriots during their 2000s and 2010s dynasty.
-The docuseries was announced by Belichick himself during a team meeting before the start of the season and would've been produced by EverWonder Studios and streamed on Hulu that fall.
-After a poor 2-3 start to the season, being outscored by their three Power 4 (major conference) opponents 120-33 and only winning against Charlotte and FCS Richmond, the documentary was reportedly scrapped.
-Both the poor record the Tar Heels had and concerns Hulu wanted to focus on Belichick and his girlfriend Jordon Hudson's personal lives were partly to blame.
+The docuseries was announced by Belichick himself during a team meeting before the start of the season and would have been produced by EverWonder Studios and streamed on Hulu that fall.
+After a poor 2–3 start to the season, being outscored by their three Power 4 (major conference) opponents 120-33, and only winning against Charlotte and FCS Richmond, the documentary was reportedly scrapped.
+Both the poor record and concerns Hulu wanted to focus on Belichick and his girlfriend Jordon Hudson's personal lives were partly to blame.